AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/content-fragments.md

 ## Dynamic Media asset delivery by URL in GraphQL queries{#dynamic-media-asset-delivery-by-url}

-GraphQL for AEM Content Fragments allows you to request a URL to an AEM Dynamic Media (Scene7) asset.
+GraphQL for AEM Content Fragments allows you to request a URL to an AEM Dynamic Media (Scene7) asset (referenced by a **Content Reference**).

 The solution in GraphQL means you can: